blockvoltcr7/pytest-fastapi-template/tests/ai-tests/README.md

 # AI Integration Tests

-This folder contains tests for AI-related functionality in the Baby Podcast GenAI application.
+This folder contains tests for AI-related functionality in the GenAI application.

 ## Contents